Yemen

 The Council of Ministers Resolution No. 51 of 2019, which came into effect on January 1, 2020, requires all professional accountants in the jurisdiction to adhere to the IESBA Code of Ethics and related pronouncements as issued by IESBA.

-The Yemeni Association of Certified Public Accountants (YACPA) indicates in its SMO Action Plan that the 2020 Handbook of the International Code of ethics for Professional Accountants including International Independence Standards is in effect.
+The Yemeni Association of Certified Public Accountants (YACPA) indicates that the 2023 Handbook of the International Code of ethics for Professional Accountants including International Independence Standards is in effect.

 Current Status: Adopted